Probing the warm dark matter mass with [C II] intensity mapping: The `observed' power spectrum

 \section{The `observed' \cii power spectrum}

-In this section, we present predictions for the \cii LIM PS that will be observed with the FYST Deep Spectroscopic Survey (DSS) at $z\simeq3.6$ and explore how it is affected by changes in the nature of DM.
+In this section, we present predictions for the \cii LIM PS that will be observed with the FYST DSS at $z\simeq3.6$ and explore how it is affected by changes in the nature of DM.
 All technical aspects concerning observational setup, instrumental effects, foreground removal, and PS error estimation follow the methodology outlined in M25; here we only summarise the key elements and refer the reader to that work for further details.
 In our baseline configuration, a $16\,\mathrm{deg}^2$ patch of sky is mapped with a total integration time of $8000$ hours, a spectral resolution of $R=100$, and thus a resulting white-noise level of $P_\mathrm{WN} \simeq 2.4\times 10^{10}\,h^{-3}\,\mathrm{Mpc}^3 \,\mathrm{Jy}^2 \,\mathrm{sr}^{-2}$.
-In the remainder of this paper, we will refer to this configuration as `reference setup'.
+In the remainder of this paper, we refer to this configuration as `reference setup'.

-To investigate the dependence of the results on survey design, we consider variations in sky coverage, sensitivity and spectral resolution ($R$).
-Specifically, we analyse configurations with areas of $160\,\mathrm{deg}^2$, $1600\,\mathrm{deg}^2$, and half of the sky.
-In parallel, we examine a scenario where the instrumental sensitivity is enhanced by a factor of $\sqrt{10}$, leading to a tenfold reduction in $\Pwn$.
-Finally, we assess the performance of a futuristic instrument with improved resolution, increasing $R$ to 500 and rescaling the total survey time accordingly.
+To investigate the dependence of the results on survey design, we considered variations in sky coverage, sensitivity and spectral resolution ($R$).
+Specifically, we analysed configurations with areas of $160\,\mathrm{deg}^2$, $1600\,\mathrm{deg}^2$, and half of the sky.
+In parallel, we examined a scenario where the instrumental sensitivity is enhanced by a factor of $\sqrt{10}$, leading to a tenfold reduction in $\Pwn$.
+Finally, we assessed the performance of a futuristic instrument with improved resolution, increasing $R$ to 500 and rescaling the total survey time accordingly.

-To obtain a realistic estimate of the observed \cii PS, we start from its theoretical definition given in Eq.~(\ref{eq:theoretical_LIM_PS}) and related equations, and incorporate instrumental effects through the following expression:
+To obtain a realistic estimate of the observed \cii PS, we started from its theoretical definition given in Eq.~(\ref{eq:theoretical_LIM_PS}) and related equations, incorporating the instrumental effects through the following expression:

 where $W_\perp(k,\mu)$ accounts for the Gaussian smoothing due to the telescope beam, and $W_\parallel(k,\mu)$ describes the Lorentzian damping introduced by the finite spectral resolution.
-We define the direction-averaged PS (i.e. the monopole moment) as:
+We then defined the direction-averaged PS (i.e. the monopole moment) as